softwareguru/osacon-website/content/sessions/2024/building-your-ai-data-hub-with-pyairbyte-and-iceberg.md

 gridarea: 6/2/7/3
 ---

-To provide great results, AI applications need access to great data.
-While Iceberg is quickly becoming the gold standard for cloud data storage, PyAirbyte makes it easy to reliably move data from anywhere to anywhere else, directly in Python.
-We'll show you how to combine these two tools and build a scalable data hub for GenAI applications and analytics - getting started in minutes building out your own AI data hub.
-Whether you are new to data lakes or an experienced veteran, we'll show you how to get data from any of Airbyte's hundreds of source connectors - or build your own - for a solution that is approachable for hobby projects and POCs, while at the same time robust enough for enterprise applications.
+Great AI applications start with great data.
+While DuckDB and MotherDuck are rapidly gaining traction for open-source AI and data engineering, PyAirbyte provides seamless and reliable data movement—directly in Python.
+In this session, we’ll show you how to combine these powerful tools to build a scalable data hub for GenAI applications and analytics, getting started in just minutes.
+We’ll conclude by demonstrating how you can build your next GenAI app directly in the database, all on a foundation of great data.

+Whether you’re new to data or a seasoned professional, you’ll discover how to harness Airbyte’s hundreds of open source data connectors—or even build your own—for a solution that’s approachable for hobby projects and proofs of concept, yet robust enough for large-scale applications.